derekmckenzie/product-strategy-portfolio/README.md

 I have been early to financial product innovation waves for over a decade: digital advice, fintech, alternative assets, tokenization, and now AI-enabled financial infrastructure.

-I build strange-but-real things early.
+I build early-stage products in emerging markets.

 ## Areas of focus